augustss/verse-semantics/Book/docs/06_failure.md

 ## Options and Failure: Two Sides of the Same Coin

-The option type and failure are intimately connected in Verse.
+The option type and failure are intimately connected.
 An option either contains a value or is empty (represented by `false`).
 The query operator `?` converts between options and failure:

 ```verse
 MaybeValue:?int = option{42}